(Photo by Genre Creative.)

 - It’s widely considered the most important meal of the day

-Other things I enjoy:
+Other things I do and enjoy:

-- Being a husband and father
+- Being a husband to an amazing woman and father to two wonderful boys

 - Advocating for the arts (particularly with the arts company I co-founded, Wild Goose Creative)